EBiSC/ebisc_deployment/docs/migration.md

 ### Is everything working OK?

-Do you know how to look at the **new** versions of cells.ebisc.org, cells-staging.ebisc.org and www.funwithipsc.top in your browser?
+Check the **new** versions of cells.ebisc.org, cells-staging.ebisc.org and www.funwithipsc.top in your browser by redirecting.

-Clue: you have to edit `/etc/hosts` on your local computer.
+Edit the `/etc/hosts` on your local computer and add the following lines:
+193.62.52.148 cells.ebisc.org
+193.62.52.148 cells-stage.ebisc.org

+Log into the bastion and check the logs to see that this has worked: ssh core@193.62.52.148 docker logs nginx

 ### When we're ready to migrate...